crowdbotics/modules/docs/scaffold-checklist.md

 - Web deployment (called API in the Dashboard)
 - Web local dev server (`yarn run web`)
 - Web local build (`yarn run web:build`)
-- Studio loads the app and the welcome screen is rendered correctly
+- Studio loads the app and the welcome screen renders correctly

+In order to test scaffold updates on Dashboard/Studio create a new Review App and set `REACT_NATIVE_SCAFFOLD_REPO_BRANCH` to the name of your branch.

-Then double check your work with those helper scripts checks:
+Double check your work locally with those helper scripts checks:

 - `yarn run bootstrap` produces no changes besides potential changes in `yarn.lock` resolved versions
 - `yarn run template` produces no changes